What Are Roles in Aviation Safety Management Systems

 - Held by a trusted employee or someone on the safety team;

 - Assists safety managers/department heads in performing internal investigations on

 - Safety inspections

 People in this role should have good people skills as they will be interacting with employees while conducting investigations.
-They should also have good analysis skills to use during investigations.
+They should also have good analytical skills to use during investigations.

 Safety Team Role in Aviation SMS